LegalizeAdulthood/iterated-dynamics/fractint/ReadMe.txt

 4. Compilation

-	Launch Visual C++ and select File / Open / Project/Solution... and browse to the fractint.2005.sln solution file where you installed the FractInt for Windows source code.
+	Launch Visual C++ and select File / Open / Project/Solution... and browse to the fractint.sln solution file where you installed the FractInt for Windows source code.
 The code should compile with no warnings or errors.
 If you got any errors, particularly on files in the Win32 folder, then check your Platform SDK include and link